mvallet91/JELAI/README.md

     - Configure learning objectives for specific tasks and assignments
     - Monitor student analytics and engagement metrics
     - Access the dashboard through JupyterHub's admin interface
-    - Both agents are started via the `start.sh` script.
     - The LA module (in progress) processes telemetry logs to generate insights.
 - **Fluent** is used to collect logs from the individual containers and send them to the middleware container for storage and processing with the LA module.
 - The **Ollama** server can run locally in the host machine or on a separate one.
 Cloud or third-party services can also be used, but the system is designed to work with a self-hosted server.